 Wondering what the name of the latest macOS version is?
 Curious about the versions of Mac OS X that came before?
 Here we'll fill you in on the names of the different versions of the Mac operating system: from the newest macOS to the first version of Mac OS X and the codenames that Apple used for them.
 We'll also show you how you can check which version of macOS you are running and find out what the latest version of macOS is.

-If you are wondering what the next version of macOS will be called it's going to be Big Sur!
-And rather than version 10.16, it'll be version 11.
+If you are wondering what the latest version of macOS is it's Big Sur!
+And rather than version 10.16, it is version 11.

 Mac OS X was first introduced almost 20 years ago in September 2000.
 With that anniversary coming up we have high hopes for the 20th anniversary version of the Mac operating system, but that's in the future.
 In this article we are interested in the history of Mac OS X, or macOS as it is now known.